SpangleLabs/simple-tg-backup/README.md

 ## TODO lists
 ### TODO: Would be good
-- Store sticker packs
-- Store user information
-  - This will need another resource handler tbh, to ensure we're not saving them all over and over
 - Prometheus metrics
   - How big is the download queue
   - How many chats are being watched, what's the chat download queue?
 What's the total number of chats?